Back or Neck Pain

 To build and maintain a well functioning head/neck/spine system:

-To alleviate the damage already done.
+To alleviate and repair the damage already done.

 People recovering from accidents may benefit from this technique too.